acdh-oeaw/VELD_spec/README.md

 ### \<DESCRIPTION>

-Any kind of textual description, intented for humans.
+Any kind of textual description, intended for humans.
 Can be as long or concise as desired.

 example:
 ```